 - Deepen their computing skills, enabling them to have the abilities required for jobs not yet invented.

 A computer scientist will leave Wynndale with the confidence that they can use technology in their everyday life with passion and enthusiasm.
 We hope to prepare our digital citizens for a future that will be shaped by technology.
-At Wynndale, we use computing in areas of the curriculum to enrich and advance learning opportunities, while also empowering children to be critical and conscious of online sources.
+At Wynndale, we use computing in different areas of the curriculum to enrich and advance learning opportunities, while also empowering children to be critical and conscious of online sources.
 We have three main areas of learning: Computer Science, Information Technology and Digital technology.